 What is Enrichment?

-Enrichment Plus is all about what goes on outside the classroom.
+Enrichment is all about what goes on outside the classroom, and includes activities, clubs, and hobbies.
 We are heavily student-focused and driven by student demand.
 These activities are provided to help you gain extra skills, make new friends and enjoy yourself.
 We’re here to ensure your college experience is enjoyable.

 All of our activities are free to attend, with the exception of the Gym which costs only £10 for a whole year’s membership.
 Make sure to wear suitable practical kit so think trainers and sportswear rather than jeans and outdoor shoes.
 Make sure you have your College I.D card and you are good to go.

-Video Game Club runs in Abingdon on a Tuesday and Witney on a Thursday, so come along for a round of Fifa ’14, Halo, Super Smash Bros. or feel free to bring in your own games from home.
+Video Game Club runs in Abingdon on a Tuesday and Witney on a Thursday, so come along for a game of FIFA, Halo, Super Smash Bros. or feel free to bring in your own games from home.

 We’ve also previously run creative writing sessions, problem solving and plans are in place to start a chess club and bring back the college’s very own radio station.
 The Beat Radio broadcasts from an expansive media suite, film production unit and sound studio at both campuses.